 Largest integer not greater than x.
 The argument shall have type Real.
 The result has type Integer.

 [Note, outside of a when-clause state events are triggered when the return value changes discontinuously.]

-3.7.3 Elementary Mathematical Functions
+3.7.3 Built-in Mathematical Functions and External Built-in Functions